JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

 b)  *models for dynamic response*

- In most cases dynamic response of a structure is caused by a rapid variation of the magnitude, position or direction of an action However, a sudden change of the stiffness or resistance of a structural element may also cause dynamic behaviour.
+ In most cases dynamic response of a structure is caused by a rapid variation of the magnitude, position or direction of an action.
+ However, a sudden change of the stiffness or resistance of a structural element may also cause dynamic behaviour.